neodrama/github-drama/README.md

 ## Contributing to github-drama

-Make sure to link to the issue or pull request in your commit message.
-This causes a link to the github-drama commit to appear in the dramatic interaction, if it hasn't been locked yet.
-That way, the participants of the drama know that they're being dramatic.
-This can have a number of effects on a person:

-* They realize they're being dramatic, and take a step back from the drama.
-This reduces their anxiety and blood pressure.
-* They're embarrassed that they've been called out as being dramatic.
+This repo is intended to point out comical interactions that come up in the world of software development, and not to harass anyone or hurt their feelings.
+Sometimes feelings get hurt in an online interactions, and the intention of github-drama is to allow participants to take a step back from the "drama" and say to themselves, "phew, I need to chill".

 ### How do I find drama?
 Go into a GitHub project's issues, and sort by "Most commented" or "Most reactions".